 Before mall owners started utilizing technology, individual retailers were already using digital means to attract and keep customers.

 Beacons are one such technology that allow stores to connect to mobile phones via Bluetooth to guide them to items on their shopping list.
-Major retailers such as Whole Foods Market Inc. (NASDAQ:WFMC) and Lowe’s (NYSE:LOWC) have adopted something called Smart Shelf technology to monitor inventory and alert those stores when stock is getting low.
+Major retailers such as Whole Foods Market Inc. (:WFMN/A) and Lowe’s (NYSE:LOWC) have adopted something called Smart Shelf technology to monitor inventory and alert those stores when stock is getting low.

 Virtual reality has also entered retail space with stores like Lowe’s using VR headsets to allow customers to actually enter their just-designed new bathroom or kitchen while standing in the store.